falconmick/starward/docs/extending-graphql.md

 this file returns an object comprised of:
 1. RootQuery, this is where you link the queries outlined inside of schema.js to the actual code that get's the data!
 2. RootMutation, same as Query, but mutations!
-3. User, this is used for any custom resolving you need to do for the data returned by your RootQueries or to stitch together other types that need to be called!
+3. AwesomenessIndicator, this is used for any custom resolving you need to do for the data returned by your RootQueries or to stitch together other types that need to be called!
 For example User might have favourite books where are exposed under books, you have to call the right endpoint to get the books given the users favouriteBookIds